 - Click the agent transfer dialog.
 It will show that the ‘Agent skill id is not set.'

-This is where we use the number obtained from the Skill ID earlier. -
+This is where you will use the number obtained from the Skill ID earlier. -

-In order for the bot to be reached, we need an engagement that targets the skill assigned to the bot
+In order for the bot to be reached, you need to assign the bot to a skill.
+You then need an engagement that assigns the conversation to that skill.

 - You can add your bot configuration to any Engagement or Campaign.
-However, let's create a new campaign and engagement in this example.
+For this example, however, let's create a new campaign and engagement.
 Click

 - Fill in the following values and select Add Engagement > Web.